 Matthew H. Crow graduated from the University of North Carolina at Chapel Hill in 1992 and from the University of Richmond School of Law in 1998.
 Before he started law school, Matt was in the N.C.
 Teaching Fellows program at UNC-CH.
 He taught mathematics at a middle school in Durham, N.C. for three years before deciding to start a legal career.
 Matt's practice areas include bankruptcy law and traffic cases.

-Recently, Matt received the 2017 Pro Bono Award, which was presented at the 40th Annual Bankruptcy Institute.
+Recently, Matt received the 2017 NCBA Bankruptcy Section Pro Bono Award, which was presented at the 40th Annual Bankruptcy Institute.
 This reward is a direct reflection of Matt's commitment to helping those who cannot afford representation.
-As part of his pro-bono mission, Matt mentors other attorneys through Charlotte’s Legal Aid.
+As part of his pro-bono mission, Matt enjoys partnering with Charlotte Center for Legal Advocacy.
 Clearly, he is an invaluable asset to the North Carolina legal community.

 Matthew Crow is licensed to practice law in North and South Carolina.
 He is a member of the National Association of Consumer Bankruptcy Attorneys (NACBA) and North Carolina Bar Association.